Bushnell-Prairie City High School

 Bushnell-Prairie City High School (BPCHS) is a public four-year high school located at 845 North Walnut Street in Bushnell, Illinois, a small city in McDonough County, Illinois, in the Midwestern United States.
-BPCHS is part of Bushnell-Prairie City Community Unit School District, which serves the communities of Bushnell and Prairie City, and also includes Bushnell-Prairie City Junior High School and Bushnell-Prairie City Elementary School.
-The campus is located 14 miles northeast of Macomb, IL, and serves a mixed small city, village, and rural residential community.
+BPCHS is part of Bushnell-Prairie City Community Unit School District 170, which serves the communities of Bushnell and Prairie City, and also includes Bushnell-Prairie City Junior High School and Bushnell-Prairie City Elementary School.
+The campus is located 14 miles northeast of Macomb, Illinois, and serves a mixed small city, village, and rural residential community.
 The school lies within the Macomb micropolitan statistical area.

 Academics

 In 2009 Bushnell-Prairie City High School did not make Adequate Yearly Progress, with 45% of students meeting standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 The school's average high school graduation rate between 1999 and 2009 was 84%.

 BPCHS offers courses in the following academic areas: